natritmeyer/site_prism/README.md

 end
 ```

-NB: An iframe can only be referenced by its ID.
-This is a limitation
-imposed by Capybara.
 The third argument to the `iframe` method must
-contain a selector that will locate the iframe node, and the portion of
+contain a selector that will locate the iframe node.
-the selector that locates the iframe node must use the iframe node's ID.

 ### Testing for an iframe's existence